chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > **This is known as a bool.**
 {.is-info}

-> the gate descriptions are in-progress and may be incorrect, if you find any incorrect circuits please dm **yourlocalonion**. <span style="color: rgba(255, 255, 255, 0.4);">(i have a webhook setup but idk how to connect this wiki to it (the webhook is in the maintainers discord))</span>
+> the gate descriptions are in-progress and may be incorrect, if you find any incorrect circuits please use the [wiki feedback form](https://forms.gle/8szUe2x9H9t8gfYq7).</span>
 {.is-warning}

 ## {.tabset}